Dries water in ear canal after swimming, bathing/showering, workouts and water sports

 Is Mack’s® Ear Dryer sanitary to use?

 Yes.
 The only portion of the Ear Dryer that comes in contact with your ear is the removable earpiece.
-Because you can remove the earpiece it is very easy to clean after each use using warm soap and water or rubbing alcohol.
-In addition, your Ear Dryer comes equipped with 5 different color earpieces so that each member of your family can use their own earpiece.
+Because you can remove the earpiece, it is very easy to clean after each use using warm soap and water or rubbing alcohol.
+In addition, your Ear Dryer comes equipped with 4 different-colored earpieces, so that each member of your family can use their own earpiece.

 Warning: If you are experiencing pain in your ears and you use Mack’s® Ear Dryer, be sure to thoroughly clean the earpiece with hot, soapy water and rubbing alcohol before using it in your other ear.
 This will reduce the potential of infecting your healthy ear by using an unclean earpiece in your non-infected ear.